zacharyss99/NewsJuice/README.md

    - Text embedding (using `sentence-transformers/all-mpnet-base-v2`)
 4. **Vector Storage:** Store embeddings in a **pgvector**-enabled PostgreSQL database
 5. **Retrieval & Summarization:**
-   - Retrieve the most relevant news based on user brief
+   - Retrieve the most relevant news from our database based on user query
-   - Generate a summary with an LLM
+   - Generate a summary of the relevant news with an LLM
    - Convert it to audio (mp3) via TTS

 ---